Jian Xu

 🌏 My Research

-My technical skills include: (1) developing high-precision seismicity catalogs, from event detection to accurate (re)location; (2) characterizing georeservoir structures using ambient noise tomography; (3) conducting geomechanical modeling to simulate pore pressure diffusion and poroelastic stress perturbations induced by fluid injection; and (4) estimating in-situ Vp/Vs ratios using high waveform similarity techniques.
+My technical skills include: (1) developing high-precision seismicity catalogs, from event detection to accurate (re)location; (2) characterizing georeservoir structures using ambient noise tomography; (3) conducting geomechanical modeling to simulate pore pressure diffusion and poroelastic stress perturbations induced by fluid injection; and (4) estimating rime-lapse in-situ Vp/Vs ratios using high waveform similarity techniques.

 Result highlights